top of page

 Poke a few holes in the whole eggplants to avoid them exploding in the oven.
 Put them in the back of the oven for 35 minutes or until soft all the way through.

-Cut the garlic cloves in half, leaving skins on and place in a small baking dish with a drizzle of olive oil.
+Cut the garlic cloves in half, leaving the skins on and place in a small baking dish with a drizzle of high heat oil, sunflower or other non flavored oil.
 Bake for 35 minutes in the middle of the oven until soft and lightly browned.

 Cut the eggplants down one side to open them up - keeping the skins in tact as they make a nice presentation with the caviar or eggplant meat served inside the eggplants skins.
-Either remove all the inside flesh with a spoon or scrape it away from the skins leaving ot inside the skins - chopping ot into a mince adding olive oil salt pepper and tye roasted garlic, lemon and fresh basil.
+Either remove all the inside flesh with a spoon or scrape it away from the skins leaving it inside the skins - chopping it into a chunky mince adding the olive oil, salt, pepper, the roasted garlic, lemon and fresh basil.
 Serve warm or cold as a dip on bread.

 Recent Posts